 This is because health silver bullets are nonexistent in my experience as a Nutrition Educator for the past 20+ years (are you listening supplement companies?).
 Furthermore, a food that might trigger symptoms for one person might be beneficial for another.
 As a simple example, tomatoes contribute to problems with chronic pain and digestive issues for those individuals with a nightshade sensitivity.
 For most people, however, tomatoes and products containing them are just fine to eat.

-The same can be said for gluten, a complex and difficult to digest plant protein present in some grain based foods.
+The same can be said for gluten, a complex and difficult to digest plant protein present in some grain-based foods.
+It is also present in many meat substitute products like seitan.
 Some people can eat gluten with no symptoms while others bloat up within minutes of a single bite.
-Still others suffer more insidious gluten related symptoms that result in slow development of autoimmune disease over time.
+Still others suffer more insidious gluten-related symptoms that result in slow development of autoimmune disease over time.
 This would be the case for those with Celiac disease.

 Despite the problems that many are having with gluten today, it would be a mistake to say that all gluten is bad.